rizinorg/book/src/first_steps/basic_debugger_session.md

 > dr eax=33     ; set register value. eax = 33
 ```

-There is another option for debugging in radare, which may be easier: using visual mode.
+There is another option for debugging in rizin, which may be easier: using visual mode.

 That way you will neither need to remember many commands nor to keep program state in your mind.